Shipping a Forage Harvester: A Comprehensive Guide and Tips

 Transportation Speed

 Shipping heavy equipment will vary in price depending on how quickly you need it shipped.
 If you need it faster, prepare to pay more than the market rate.
 It is likely that you will be charged the regular fee, or even less if you wait.
-To ensure that your package arrives as scheduled, the firm will have to use more resources and exert more effort.
+To make sure that your package arrives as scheduled, the firm will have to use more resources and exert more effort.

 Weight